 Length of Study

 Boren Scholarships promote long term linguistic and cultural immersion, and therefore study abroad proposals for two or more semesters are strongly encouraged.
-Preference will be given to undergraduate applicants proposing a at least 6 months overseas.
+Preference will be given to undergraduate applicants proposing at least 25 weeks overseas.
 Boren-funded programs can begin no earlier than June 1 of the application year.
 Summer-only programs must be eight (8) weeks or more and are limited to science, technology, engineering and mathematics (STEM) students.

 The program focuses on geographic areas, languages, and fields of study deemed critical to U.S. national security.